Jakub3628800/action_checker/README.md

 # action_checker
-Script to notify when github actions are finished
+Script to notify when github actions are finished.

+# dependencies
+- gh cli
+- notify-send